Mary Receives Shocking News

 However, before that happens, Mary and Joseph must travel to Bethlehem for a mandatory census.
 Unable to find a room to stay in, they hunker down in a barn.
 There, among the filth of livestock, Jesus is born.

 This is no ordinary birth: angels celebrate, shepherds bow down, and royalty offer expensive gifts.
 Then at Jesus’ consecration, people give astounding prophecies and thanks for him.
-Twelve years later, Jesus amazes his parents, especially Mary, when they find him at the temple in deep discussion with the religious leaders.
+Twelve years later, Jesus amazes his parents, especially his mom, when they find him at the temple in deep discussion with the religious leaders.

 At age thirty he starts his ministry.
 Three years later, during his execution, Jesus asks his close disciple John to care for Mary.
 The last we hear of her is at a gathering of Jesus’ followers after he rises from the dead and returns to heaven.